GLOBAL RETAILER: SOA | TIBCO | BI

 TECHNICAL LANDSCAPE

-• Data from the eCommerce portal was propagated daily to the mainframe inventory system
+• Data Flow: eCommerce portal data was transmitted daily to the mainframe-based inventory management system.

-• The WMS with two instances one for each of the DCs performed the task of order fulfillment
+• Warehouse Management System (WMS): Two WMS instances, one for each of the DCs, handled order fulfillment tasks.

-• Trailer Close: This interface provided the feedback to the Mainframe Inventory Management system for the fulfilled E-Commerce orders, including whether the order was delivered to the store (for in-store pickup) or directly to the customer
+• Trailer Close Interface: This interface provided feedback to the mainframe inventory system, updating the system with the status of fulfilled orders and whether they were delivered to a store for pickup or shipped directly to the customer.

 Screen-Shot-2015-10-19-at-12.50.03-PM